Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 Does my spouse also have to serve full time with TWR?

-Missionary spouses assigned overseas are given the freedom to choose how much of their time they want to devote to TWR.
-Due to work-permit restrictions and the way that support is set up, overseas missionary spouses can volunteer for other organizations, teach home school or work as a homemaker.
-U.S.-based missionary spouses have the ability, since funding is set up differently, to look for employment outside of TWR.
+For missionaries from the US, spouses assigned overseas are given the freedom to choose how much of their time they want to devote to TWR.
+Due to work-permit restrictions and the way that support is set up, overseas missionary spouses can volunteer for other organizations, teach home school, or work as a homemaker.
+U.S.-based missionary spouses have the ability since funding is set up differently, to look for employment outside of TWR.
 However, all spouses should keep in mind that their supporters have sent them to serve with TWR and, therefore, the family’s top ministry priority must be TWR.
 No volunteer work or outside employment can interfere with missionary activities such as furlough and staff retreats.
+For missionaries sent from Europe, it depends on your situation and the country you will serve in.
+We will discuss your spouse's involvement with you.

 How often can I take a furlough to reconnect with supporters?